The cost of getting genealogical records from the government could go up nearly 500%. An effort is underway to stop that - Local News 8

 USCIS says the fees will help cover costs

-Currently, it costs $65 to have USCIS look through its database and determine if it has any records on the immigrant you’re looking for.
-If it does, it’s another $65 for each file you want a copy of.
+Currently, it costs $65 to have USCIS look through its database and determine whether it has any records on the immigrant being searched for.
+If it does, it’s another $65 for each copy of a file.

 Under the proposed rule, it would cost $240 to request a search of USCIS’ database and $385 to obtain each file.